SleepingPanda/fedora-steelite/README.md

 ## NOTE

 This is not meant for regular users.
 If that's what you want, install Fedora like a normal person!
-Make sure to carefully examine the build file before installing this!
+Make sure to carefully examine the build file before installing!